2. How we collect your personal data

 Please note if you refuse to provide certain data or ask for us to delete your personal data, we will no longer be able to provide certain services to you.
 There may be occasions where we are unable to delete or update your personal data for legal obligations or for compelling legitimate interest.

 If you wish to exercise any of your rights, please contact us using the information provided in the “Questions and Complaints” section below.

 We may share your personal data with the following categories of recipients:

 - Affiliates of iTeos.

-- Third party service providers, to perform business functions on behalf of iTeos such as IT providers for the management of the web services, recruitment management, legal services, auditing and any other companies providing support services as required.
+- Third party service providers, to perform business functions on behalf of iTeos such as IT providers for the management of the web-based services, recruitment management, legal services, auditing, and any other companies providing support services as required.

 - Companies providing services for credit risk reduction, money laundering, and terrorist financing checks and other fraud and crime prevention purposes, and companies providing similar services, including financial institutions, credit reference agencies, and regulatory bodies with whom such personal data is shared.

-- Courts, law enforcement authorities, regulators, government officials, or other parties where it is reasonably necessary for the establishment, exercise or defense of a legal or equitable claim.
+- Courts, law enforcement authorities, regulators, government officials, or other parties where it is reasonably necessary for the establishment, exercise, or defence of a legal or equitable claim.

 We will never sell or rent your personal data to third parties.